About the Mendip Hills

-The Making Space for Butterflies in Mendip is enabling Somerset Wildlife Trust to work in partnership with Aggregate Industries to restore and enhance habitats on sites that they own.
+The Making Space for Butterflies in Mendip project enabled Somerset Wildlife Trust to work in partnership with Aggregate Industries to restore and enhance habitats on sites that they own.

-With support from local volunteers, we are undertaking woodland enhancement works at Cheddar Wood Nature Reserve, as well as grassland and hedgerow restoration works on sites in East Mendip.
-This work is increasing the quality of habitats for butterflies, providing places for them to live, breed and feed at the different stages of their life cycle.
+With support from local volunteers, Somerset Wildlife Trust completed woodland enhancement works at Cheddar Wood Nature Reserve, as well as grassland and hedgerow restoration works on sites in East Mendip.
+This work increased the quality of habitats for butterflies, providing places for them to live, breed and feed at the different stages of their life cycle.

 Save our Magnificent Meadows

 Our Save our Magnificent Meadows project ran from 2014-2017 as part of a national partnership to conserve, restore and celebrate wildflower grasslands in nine strategic landscapes, including the Mendip Hills.

 However, you can still get involved by volunteering with the Magnificent Meadows Conservation Volunteers who are continuing to work on grassland reserves throughout Mendip on the first Thursday of each month:

 Explore magical woodlands and very special grasslands within these inspirational hills.